 One project that showcases the powerful impact of survivors, activists, and individuals is the Kenya storytelling hub.
 Data from the 2019 Kenya VACS shows significant reductions in many forms of childhood violence since the 2010 VACS, showing that progress is possible.

-As part of the storytelling project, we featured profiles of individuals who are catalysts for change in their communities.
-From a hairdresser to a counselor, Kenyans are doing extraordinary things to fight gender-based violence every day.
-Learn more.
+As part of the storytelling project, we featured community champions.
+From a hairdresser to a counselor, every day people are doing extraordinary things to fight gender-based violence in Kenya.

 There is strength in numbers: only by working together can we break the cycle of violence and create a safer world for all.
 Although in-person interactions were limited this past year due to the pandemic, we were still able to stand together, protest together and accomplish goals together.